MarkWoodworth/xiaokey/README.md

 # xiaoKey

 Even yet another electronic iambic keyer.

 It is a minimalist device based on:

 * an inexpensive Seeed [Xiao](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html) RP2040 controller board
 * [CircuitPython](https://circuitpython.org/) programs and libraries

-The `code` directory has the files to be installed on the Seeed Xiao device.
+The `code` directory has the files to be installed on the *Seeed Xiao* device.

 The `pcb`directory has the Eagle schematics for a possible carrier board with connectors.

 ## Features

-* Operates as an iambic type B Morse code keyer with a 3.5mm stereo jack
+* Operates as an [iambic type B](http://wb9kzy.com/modeab.pdf) Morse code keyer with a 3.5mm stereo jack to connect to a dual-paddle telegraph key
 * Has a configurable side tone transmitted through an on-board piezo buzzer
-* Has an open-collector output to a 2.5mm mono jack
+* Has an open-collector output to a 2.5mm mono jack, which should be able to key most radios
 * When connected to a PC over USB appears as two COM ports:
-  * One is the CircuitPython REPL and console
+  * One is the *CircuitPython* REPL and console
   * A second port that shows the characters being transmitted, and also transmits Morse code for characters typed into the COM port
 * Has three buttons to trigger canned messages
-* Speed, sidetone, keyboard operation, and canned messages are configured by editing the code.py file on the CIRCUITPY: device
+* Speed, sidetone, keyboard operation, and canned messages are configured by editing the code.py file on the *CIRCUITPY:* device
-* Can act as a USB keyboard, where keyed characters are also sent to the PC a keystrokes.
+* Can act as a USB keyboard, where keyed characters are also sent to the computer as keystrokes.

 ## Software Installation